purplehippo/Reversi/README.md

  -  Some error handling for dropped connections needs fully debugging, as sometimes connections are dropped but the member count (handled by onDisconnected override method in the Hub) does not decrement.

  -  I have struggled to get 'the right' interpretation of front end (AngularJS/jQuery) vs back end code.
 My experience is separating concerns from HTML, but AngularJS introduces it back in to JavaScript, and the line appears fuzzy.
+For example, MVC generally utilises Razor (my initial solution used the @model directive to access the BoardViewModel), thereby removing the need for AngularJS.

  -  AngularJS appears to supercede much of the MVC design principles.

  -  It is not obvious how 'Model' (from MVC) backend code fits with dependencies, such as Interfaces and Abstract classes.

+ - There is no IE8 compability (among others!) issues.  'data-' versions of Angular directives helped compatability and HTML validation, but version 1.3 does not support IE8 at all...
+I have selected not to use 'data-<directive>'.

 With this in mind, I have a working solution which demonstrates an understanding, and an ability to learn and implement, a number of web technologies without specific previous experience in any, and over just a few days.